blcxtranslations/blcx/_translated/chapter-0029.md

 The hardest technique, Ice Needles, has already been grasped, and the last technique, Imperial Wind, was much easier.
 Of course, this was a comparison, so it took Lin Xuan nearly a week to grasp.

-Foundation Building cultivators can ride on their spirit tools, and travel thousands of kilometres a day.
-Spirit Gathering cultivators do not have this kind of ability.
+Foundation Establishment cultivators can ride on their spirit tools, and travel thousands of kilometres a day.
+Spirit Condensation cultivators do not have this kind of ability.
 But the Imperial Wind spell was also extraordinary, take Lin Xuan as an example.
 With one movement, he could float nearly fifty meters, and jumping up, he could easily reach a height of close to twenty meters.

 Using the Imperial Wind technique to travel, in the eyes of ordinary people, was already like flying.
 Also, after grasping this kind of technique, the body would become much more flexible.
 The benefits were obvious.